pamelacrisostomoy/pamelacrisostomoy/README.md

 With 10+ years of experience in enterprise IT/OT environments, I’ve designed, operated and supported critical infrastructure where availability, resilience and operational continuity are essential.
 My background spans network architecture, server administration, hybrid cloud environments and infrastructure supporting large-scale operations across energy, pharmaceutical and manufacturing industries.

-Over the years, I’ve developed a strong systems-thinking approach: understanding not only how individual components work, but how entire platforms must be designed to remain scalable, reliable and sustainable under real-world operational demands.
+Over the years, I developed a systems-thinking mindset: understanding not only individual components, but how entire platforms must be designed for scalability, resilience and long-term operational sustainability.

-Recently, I’ve been expanding into cloud architecture, automation and data engineering — applying the same engineering principles used in infrastructure design to modern data platforms, distributed systems and orchestration workflows.
+Over the last few years, I’ve expanded my focus into cloud architecture, automation and data engineering — applying the same engineering principles used in infrastructure design to modern data platforms, distributed systems and orchestration workflows.
 I’m particularly interested in the intersection of cloud infrastructure, automation, platform engineering and scalable architecture.

 I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), a specialization in Analytics & Business Intelligence (Pacífico Business School), and recently ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.